Crack closes interstate bridge between Arkansas & Tennessee

-The department said it was working with the Tennessee Department of Transportation to ensure the 48-year-old, 1.8-mile (2.9-kilometer) bridge is safe before reopening.

-Traffic was being rerouted to the 71-year-old Memphis & Arkansas Bridge that carries Interstate 55 into Memphis, about 3 miles (4.8 kilometers) south of the I-40 span.
-River traffic was also shut down until further notice, the Tennessee Department of Transportation said.
+Traffic was being rerouted to Interstate 55 and the 71-year-old Memphis & Arkansas Bridge, about 3 miles (4.8 kilometers) south.
+River traffic was also shut down in the Memphis area until further notice, the Tennessee Department of Transportation said.

-Road traffic appeared on Tennessee Department of Transportation cameras to be moving steadily on the I-55 bridge on Wednesday morning.
+Surveillance cameras showed road traffic to be moving steadily on the I-55 bridge Wednesday morning.

+“It’s fortunate that routine inspection averted a potential disaster, but the state of our crumbling infrastructure is deeply troubling,” said Rep. Steve Cohen, a Democrat whose district includes Memphis.

+Cohen said he would work in a bipartisan manner with the congressional delegations from Arkansas and Tennessee to make sure I-40 bridge improvements are included in President Joe Biden’s infrastructure proposals.

 In an inspection for the 2020 National Bridge Inventory report, the Federal Highway Administration said the I-40 bridge checked out in fair condition overall, with all primary structure elements sound and only some minor cracks and chips in the overall structure.
 Its structural evaluation checked out “somewhat better than minimum adequacy to tolerate being left in place as is.”